2018: Power up

 Mildread X features a four-bar parallel linkage arm, which reaches up to ten feet.
 The arm also has a roller gripper and this lets us roll the tubes in and out as well as adjusting the angle of the tube up and down.
 The drivetrain uses a shifting gearbox so the robot can drive with control and speed.

 This robot is compact so as not to flip over while we go over the bumps.
 The drive train is a continuous track to assist the robot when climbing bumps.

 This robot is designed to knock exercise balls off an overpass in FIRST Overdrive.
-It uses a pneumatics system to deliver a powerful punch.
-It has castor wheels on the back to allow the robot to be easily steerable.
+It uses a pneumatic system to deliver a powerful punch.
+It has caster wheels on the back to allow the robot to be easily steerable.

 2007: Rack ‘n’ Roll

 This robot has two functions that changed through regionals.
 One function was the arm to pick up balls and place them on the rack to score points.
 The other function was a ramp that could support two robots one foot above the ground for bonus points in the last twenty seconds of the match.